Subscribe To This Site

 Gallstone Diet

-Medical research has found a strong association between the consumption of high fat diet, obesity, rapid weight loss more than 3 lbs a week, presence of diabetis mellitus, hyperlipidaemia (inherited or diet induced), pregnancy, the female sex and the development of troublesome gallbladder stones.
+Research shows a strong association between the consumption of high-fat diet, low-fibre foods like white rice, white bread and sugar rich meals, obesity, rapid weight loss more than 3 lbs a week, presence of diabetes mellitus, high cholesterol (inherited or diet induced), pregnancy, the female sex with the development of troublesome gallbladder stones.

 How Fatty Foods Cause Gallbladder Pain